-13. 4.
+10. 4.
 Set Up a Dynamic DNS Service Account

 Most ISPs assign a dynamic IP address to the router and you can use this IP address to access your router remotely.
-However, the IP address can change from time to time and you don't know when it changes.
-In this case, you might apply the DDNS (Dynamic Domain Name Server) feature on the router to allow you and your friends to access your router and local servers (FTP, HTTP, etc.) using a domain name without checking and remembering the IP address.
+However, the IP address can change any time and you don't know when it changes.
+In this case, you might apply the DDNS (Dynamic Domain Name Server) feature on the router to allow you and your friends to access your router and local servers (FTP, HTTP, etc.) using domain name without checking and remembering the IP address.